mamadgeek/mobile_farsi_datasets_1401-2-5/README.md

 # mobile_farsi_datasets_1401-2-5
-i scraped technolife site and make this data from there .
+i scraped technolife site and make this data set from there .